comeall11/Cadastral-Information-System-for-Bhutan/README.md

 - Use **Jinja2** templates to render dynamic **HTML** content.
 - Implement error handling to gracefully handle exceptions and errors that may occur during runtime.
 - Use **Flask_sqlalchemy** to manage the database schema and perform ***CRUD*** (Create, Read, Update, Delete) operations on the database.

+2. Run the ETL.py
+This program will connect to the source mariadb database and also to the postgres database whhich is the working database.
+After editing the database connection credentials, it will create the empty datbase with required tables.

+3. Run the main.py
+Edit the database connection credentials and run the programme.

 ## Authors
 ---